ART, FASHION & CINEMA: 1960 TO TODAY

 8 1/2

-Michelangelo Antonioni's film follows Thomas, a fashion photographer based on real-life photographer David Bailey.
+Michelangelo Antonioni’s film follows Thomas, a fashion photographer loosely based on real-life British photographer David Bailey.

-An intimate photoshoot between Veruschka and Thomas, is a recreated inversion of a photograph published in VOGUE of her with Bailey.
+An intimate photographic session between Veruschka and Thomas serves as a deliberate inversion of a photograph of Veruschka and Bailey once published in Vogue.

-The party scene at the climax of the story, mirrors the energy and climate of Swinging Sixties London.
+The climactic party scene mirrors the energy and cultural dynamism of Swinging Sixties London.

-In a film which leaps between the gazer and the gazed, the zeitgeist of the 1960s is established.
-Lived reality suffered a shift — and with it, visual culture as a whole.
+In a film that continually shifts between the gazer and the gazed, Antonioni establishes the zeitgeist of the 1960s—a moment in which lived reality underwent a profound transformation, and visual culture changed with it.

 BLOW-UP is the official publication accompanying the interdisciplinary exhibition of the same name.